 As for #3, the one suggestion I am going to give you based on your plan and 2014 deadline is this: put everything you have into passing the first time.
 Hopefully your husband is the kind of guy who can figure out how to make his own dinner and won’t get upset if he hardly sees you at all in the next few months.
 Forget the television, forget brunch, forget spending your day posting pictures of your cats to Facebook (oops, that’s my problem) and focus on this one thing all the way through.

-Reward yourself along the way as you pass each part — no one is saying you have to live in your bathrobe and forego showers until November — but throw every little bit you have into this.
+Reward yourself along the way as you pass each part, maybe a little something off your Amazon wishlist or an extravagant date night with the hubs.
+No one is saying you have to live in your bathrobe and forego showers until November but throw every little bit you have into this for now and reap the rewards later.
 As a person who barely works and does so from home, I can assure you all that copious free-time can easily turn into a day of playing Sims FreePlay on my iPad when I should be cleaning my house and writing articles.
-That's fine for me — my annoyed editor aside — but you don't have that luxury, you absolutely have to focus.
-Be accountable to yourself and don't get sucked into watching Sex and the City on the DVR all day when you should be writing… oops, made it all about me again.
+That’s fine for me — my annoyed editor aside — but you don’t have that luxury, you absolutely have to focus.
+Be accountable to yourself and don’t get sucked into watching Sex and the City all day when you should be writing… oops, made it all about me again.
 You get the point.

 It’s totally cliche but I’m going to say it anyway: just do it.
 As my former employer always says, “the CPA exam is not an IQ test, it’s a test of discipline.”
 A disciplined candidate with a minimum of basic accounting knowledge can pass with just a couple informative PDFs and a few hundred practice questions if they put everything they have into passing.
 An undisciplined candidate will fail over and over even with $10,000 worth of materials to study from.
 Decide which candidate you want to be.
 It really is that simple.